ga-wdi-lessons/git-intro/readme.md

 * **push**   - sending changes to a remote repository and merging them into the specified branch
 * **merge conflict** - when two commits conflict, and thus can't be merged automatically.

-#### Creating your own remote repo
+### Creating your own remote repo

 * Set up push capability from local to remote
 * See diagram below

 ![Git Process Diagram](./git07.jpg)

-#### Exercise 2: Publish to a remote repository on Github
+### Exercise 2: Publish to a remote repository on Github

-1. make sure you are in the resume directory and you have nothing to commit.
+1. Make sure you are in the resume directory and you have nothing to commit.
-2. ensure you have at least one commit
+2. Ensure you have at least one commit
-3. create a github repo
+3. Create a github repo
   - To create a repo, click on the '+' at the top right of your Github profile
-4. give the repo a name and description, and ensure it's public
+4. Give the repo a name and description, and ensure it's public
   - don't worry about the other selections
 5. Follow the steps provided to add repo as a remote and push to remote
-  - NOTE: leave out the "-u" in the push command
   - NOTE: there are 3 options for setting up your repo. take a second to think about which commands you need here
   - Is the repository on your LOCAL already existing?
-6. open the repo on github, and explore the code there
+6. Open the repo on github, and explore the code there
-7. make a change locally, commit it, and sync it
+7. Make a change locally, commit it, and sync it
-8. open the repo on github, and note that the changes have synced
+8. Open the repo on github, and note that the changes have synced

-### Break (10 minutes)
+## Break (10 minutes)

-### Forking & Pull Requests (35 minutes)
+## Forking & Pull Requests (35 minutes)

 #### Terms and Concepts (Forking and Pull Requests)